DimuthuHemachandra/Khanlab_Tutorials/03_python_intro/README.md

 * Perform simple computations in Python
 * Manipulate and transform neuroimaging data in Python
 * Become familiar with neuroimaging packages used in Python
+* Set up a virtual environment with jupyter

 ## Task: